A local-global principle for polyquadratic twists of abelian surfaces: Preliminaries

 Up to renaming $\chi_1'$, $\chi_2'$, we may assume $\chi_1/\chi_2 =\varepsilon \chi'_1/\chi'_2$.
 Also, by \eqref{epsilon} we have that $\chi_1\chi_2= \varepsilon \chi_1'\chi_2'$.
 Multiplying the last two equations we get $(\chi_1)^2=\varepsilon^2(\chi'_1)^2=(\chi'_1)^2$, which implies that $\chi_1$ and $\chi'_1$ differ by a quadratic character.
 The same holds for $\chi_2$ and $\chi'_2$.
 Hence $\varrho$ and $\varrho'$ are polyquadratic twists.

-We prove the claim for $\varrho'$ (the proof for $\varrho$ being the same) by showing that the multiplicity of the trivial representation $\triv$ in $\ad^0(\varrho')$ is positive.
-Denoting by $\mu$ the (normalized) Haar measure of $G$, this multiplicity is
+We now prove that $\varrho'$ is reducible (the proof for $\varrho$ being the same) by showing that the multiplicity of the trivial representation $\triv$ in $\ad^0(\varrho')$ is positive (observe that $\ad^0(\varrho')$ is semisimple by \cite[p.
+88]{Che54}).
+A straightforward computation shows that